 Simply, what is IR35?

-IR35 came into force in April 2000 and affects any self-employed contract that doesn’t meet HMRC’s definition of self-employment.
-It’s legislation that effectively allows HMRC to treat some contractors ) who supply their services through an intermediary as employees, and tax them accordingly, when they judge that they are employees in all but name.
+IR35 came into effect in April 2000 and applies to self-employed contracts that do not meet HMRC's definition of self-employment.
+This legislation allows HMRC to treat certain contractors, who provide their services through an intermediary, as employees for tax purposes, effectively classifying them as employees in all but name.

 Applications